bearpaw/pytorch-cifar/README.md

 - `0.01` for epoch `[150,250)`
 - `0.001` for epoch `[250,350)`

-Resume the training with `python main.py --resume --lr=0.01`
+Resume the training with `python main.py --resume  saved_model_path`